cardstack/deno-filewatcher/README.md

    While the client is running, from the client CLI, you can type:
    ```
-   file::relative_file_path
+   file::my_files/foo.txt
    ```
-   to view the file's contents.
+   to view the contents of the file `my_files/foo.txt` (this is the path relative to the directory being watched).

    Additionally, you can type:
    ```